kristian185/kristian185/README.md

-- 👋 Hi, I’m @kristian185
+- 👋 Hi, I’m Kristian
-- 👀 I’m interested in business analytics
+- 👀 I’m studying business analytics
 - 🌱 I’m currently learning python
-- 📫 How to reach me ...

 <!---
 kristian185/kristian185 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.